git-afsantos/haros/README.md

 Current Status
 --------------

-HAROS is being developed, as of May 2017.
-It is undergoing some substantial changes, compared to its original version, so I ask for your comprehension regarding bugs and a lack of documentation.
-Do not hesitate, however, to provide your feedback.

-Do note, also, that HAROS is not my job, and, as such, it is evolving at a relatively slow pace.
+HAROS is still being developed, as of October 2017, even though it may be evolving at a relatively slow pace.

 Installation
 ------------